jasonsamuels/jasonsamuels.github.io/_posts/2017-12-06-shrm-readings-wk-13-14-f17.md

   * Another potential threat is posed by the enormous impact of IT - technology adds efficiency, but also depersonalizes functions that were built on human interaction and individual judgment.
 Whether or not this is good or bad is debatable
 * Ultimately, public organizations must adopt at least some of the recruitment and selection strategies described simply because to do otherwise would be self-defeating.
 * The primary challenge for HR professionals is to select the reforms most suitable to their own settings, and to adapt them to local needs

+### Public Administrative Theory and the Separation of Powers, Rosenbloom (1983)

+* the central problem of contemporary public administrative theory is that it is derived from three disparate approaches to the basic question of what public administration is: "managerial," "political," and "legal."
+* their primary influence on public administration has been to pull it in three separate directions
+* <b>Managerial approach</b>
+  * grew largely out of the civil service reform movement of the late 19th century
+  * three core values of the managerial approach to public administration
+  * geared toward maximization of effectiveness, efficiency, and economy
+  * managerial approach was strengthened by Frederick Taylor and the scientific management movement
+  * The 'goodness' or 'badness' of a particular organizational pattern was a mathematical relationship of 'inputs' to 'outputs.'
+  * The managerial approach to public administration promotes an impersonal view of individuals.
+  * impersonal view of individuals is deeply ingrained and considered essential to the maximization of efficiency, economy, and effectiveness.
+* <b>Political approach</b>
+  * unlike the origin of the managerial approach, which stressed what public administration ought to be, the political approach developed from an analysis of apparent empirical reality.
+  * emphasis is inevitably placed on a different set of values than those promoted by the managerial approach
+  * the political approach to public administration stresses the values of representativeness, political responsiveness, and accountability
+  * values sought by the political approach to public administration are frequently in tension with those of the managerial approach
+  * A socially representative public service may not be the most efficient one
+  * The political approach to public administration tends to view the individual as part of an aggregate group, does not depersonalize the individual
+* <b>Legal approach</b>
+  * The legal approach to public administration embodies three central values: _procedural due process_, _individual substantive rights_, and _equity_ (the value of fairness in the result of conflicts between private parties and the government)
+  * One of the major features of the values of the legal approach to public administration is the downgrading of the cost/benefit reasoning associated with the managerial approach
+  * central focus tends to be on the nature of the individual's rights, rather than on the costs to society of securing those rights
+  * To a considerable extent, this model is at odds with all the values embodied in the other two approaches: It militates against efficiency, economy, managerial effectiveness, representativeness, responsiveness, and political accountability.
+It is intended, rather, to afford maximum protection of the rights of private parties against illegal, unconstitutional, or invidious administrative action.
+* each of these approaches is associated with the values embodied in a different branch of government:
+  * managerial = executive
+  * political = legislative
+  * judicial = judiciary